-- 1. Complete the required number of program clock hours. - Complete and submit all practical skill assessments via the skill tracker app, to demonstrate completion of practical requirements.
-Esthetician must complete and submit all practical skill assessment via monthly worksheets. - 3.
-Complete all assigned written and practical exams with a passing score.
+- 1. Complete the required number of program clock hours. - 2.
+Complete and submit all assigned skill practical assessments through CourseKey, to demonstrate completion of State requirements.

+- 3. Pass the school's final written and practical exams. - 4.
+Complete the required theory hours and pass all written theory exams.

-Upon meeting all requirements listed above for graduation, the student will receive an official transcript.
+Upon meeting all requirements listed above for graduation, the student will receive one (1) graduation certificate.
 Students may also request an official current transcript from the school, at any time during or after graduation.